-Case 3, current limit 2 (saturation state): In case 3, use the level 80%~90% of maximum current of the switch device serve as the saturation protection.
+Current Limit 2 (saturation state): Use 80%~90% of the maximum current of the switch device to serve as the saturation protection.
 This current protection is a cycle-by-cycle limit.

 Figure 23.
 ILIMIT and ILIMIT2 Setting

 Programmable PFC Output Voltage (PVO)